akeneo/CsvToAsset/README.md

 - `--convert-tag-to-option=yes|no|auto`

 ### `app:create-family [options] <asset-family-code>`
-> This command creates (using the API) an Asset Family with attributes needed to support legacy PAM structure
+> This command creates (using the API) an Asset Family with attributes needed to support the legacy PAM structure
 - `reference` (_media_file attribute_)
 - `reference_localizable` (_media_file attribute_)
 - `variation_scopable` (_media_file attribute_)